wormhole-foundation/xdapp-book/src/development/messages/sending/evm.md

                 - Structs.sol
 ```

-also, let's modify the IWormhole.sol file to update the import for Structs.sol.
+Let's also modify the IWormhole.sol file to update the import for Structs.sol.

 ```solidity
 // contracts/Messages.sol